shinzui/react-semantic-ui-kit/README.md

 Then go to http://localhost:8080/demo

+Alternatively, you can look at the [closed component issues](https://github.com/shinzui/react-sm-ui/issues?q=is%3Aissue+label%3AComponent+is%3Aclosed) which has all the
+**fully implemented** Semantic UI components.

 Please note that the API will likely change as I use it on my projects.